 The answer is not black and white.
 Perhaps, the program does not care much about essays, and is focused more on the quant score (in this case GRE 336 wins out).

 Nonetheless, there is something about those two zeroes, a certain whiff of…fecklessness.
 Or is it smugness?
 Whatever GRE adjective I decide to employ, it is not a positive one.
 And because I, as an admissions officer, care deeply about my program, I don’t want to let some slacker in.
 Now, a suddenly highly propitious candidate has become passed over.

 Saving your mental juices for the actual test may seem like a reasonable basis for skipping.
 But will you actually do better on the test by diving into the multiple-choice part right away?

 For one, the AWA section can actually help warm up those mental juices.
 Perfunctorily filling out some personal information only to be suddenly thrown into the GRE tempest can actually be harrowing.
 Once your “writing” and “critical thinking” brain have come alive in the essay sections, you are ready to begin the multiple-choice sections.

 If test fatigue is an issue, remember there are better ways to combat it, instead of skipping the AWA section.
 For one, you can prep by taking more practice tests at home.

 If the answer to this question is yes, then the last thing you want to do is skip the AWA.
 Even if you are not entering a Creative Writing program, many programs—from Economics to the Biological Sciences—still place a strong emphasis on writing.
 After all, in grad school you will be writing your own papers.

-As an admissions consultant, I would not only be very wary of a 0.0 student.
+As an admissions consultant, I would be very wary of a 0.0 student.
 I know that student clearly can write an essay that does better than an 0.0 (short of writing in Swahili, even a few choppy sentences will give you better than a 0.0).
 Nonetheless, I really won’t know what this student is capable of in a writing context.

 Is it a retake?